 Cold temperatures affect cats and threaten their health, and extreme temperatures can even lead to a cat’s death.
 That doesn’t mean you can’t let your cat out in the frigid temps, though.
 Instead, it’s important to understand how cold is too cold and what extra care your cat may need to stay comfy in chilly weather.

 Do cats get cold outside?
 Absolutely, and it can happen easily, depending on the temperatures.
-According to Texas A&M University, the temperature that’s too cold for your cat will depend on several factors, including the thickness of your cat’s fur and his body mass.
-If your cat isn’t acclimated to outdoor temperatures, you shouldn’t leave him outside if the temperatures are below 45 degrees Fahrenheit.
-It’s also important to never keep kittens, older cats, or sick cats outside when the temperatures dip below 45 degrees.
+According to Texas A&M University, the temperature that’s too cold for your feline will depend on several factors, including the thickness of your cat’s fur and his body mass.
+If your cat isn’t acclimated to the outdoors, you shouldn’t leave him outside if the temperatures are below 45 degrees Fahrenheit.
+It’s also important to never keep kittens, older cats, or sick cats out when the temps dip below that.

 If you have questions about what’s best for your cat, especially when it’s cold outside, be sure to talk with your vet.
-Your vet can help advise you about how well your cat may handle the cold and can take into account other risk factors like specific health issues and your cat’s overall condition.
-If your cat does go outside in the cold, you’ll need to monitor how much time she spends outdoors and give her access to shelter so she doesn’t get too cold.
-Be sure to watch your cat and look for signs that she’s not coping well with the temperatures.
-You might find that after just a few minutes outside, she realizes it’s much more comfortable in your home and is ready to come back in again.
+Your cat doctor can help advise you about how well your furry friend may handle the cold and can take into account other risk factors like specific health issues and your cat’s overall condition.
+If your animal goes outside in the cold, you’ll need to monitor how much time he spends outdoors and give him access to shelter, so he doesn’t get too cold.
+Be sure to watch your cat and look for signs that he’s not coping well with the temperatures.
+You might find that after just a few minutes outside, he realizes it’s much more comfortable in your home and is ready to come back in again.